-So… you have children… and Peru is on your bucket list, and so is the Inca trail!
-So it follows that you start wondering if you could take your children trekking in Peru.
-In this blog post we give you some guidelines of what is possible, and should you book, what you need to consider.
+Have you ever asked yourself, should I take children trekking in Peru?
+In this blog post we give you some guidelines of what is possible to trek with kids, … and should you book, what you need to consider.

 Every child is different, every family is different – and most importantly each trek is different.
 (And for different reasons, sometimes it is altitude; sometimes it is due to the steepness of the terrain).
 In this blog we refer to kids aged about 6 to 12 years old, often referred to as tweens or even pre-tweens!

-The 4 key questions if you are considering a trek with Children
+The 4 key questions if you are considering taking children trekking in Peru

 If you are considering doing a Peru trek with tweens, these are some standard questions you can ask yourself! (*Note specific advice to the Inca Trail is found below)

 - Are your children fit and relatively athletic?
 They need to be fit and physically able.